The nights are getting longer and darker, but brilliant Jupiter provides a beacon until well into the morning hours.

-October closes with Halloween, an astronomically-based Celtic holiday that was one of four “cross-quarter” days falling midway between an equinox and a solstice.
-On that night, evil spirits cooped up since May Day were released to wreak havoc on humankind.
-People left out food to appease the spirits and lit candles in gourds to ward them off; these were the forerunners of trick-or-treating and jack-o’-lanterns.
+October ends with an astronomically based holiday.
+Halloween began as the Celtic holiday Samhain (“SAH-win”), which marked the beginning of the dark half of the year and was one of four cross-quarter days falling midway between an equinox and a solstice.
+On that night, evil spirits that had been cooped up since May Day were set loose upon the world.
+To ward off the spirits, people left bribes of food and lit candles in hollowed-out gourds.
+Those practices led to our traditions of trick-or-treating and carving jack-o’-lanterns.

 The Moon is located on the same side of the Earth as the Sun and is not visible in the night sky.
 This is the best time of the month to observe faint objects like galaxies and star clusters because there is no moonlight to interfere.